Maine’s Best Lobster Shacks: Maine Travel Maven shares her favorites

 Cape Pier Chowder House, Cape Porpoise. @Hilary Nangle

 The scenery is top-notch at the Cape Pier Chowder House, which tops a pier in a traditional lobstering village.
 The views (bring binoculars) extend to Goat Island Light House.
 And since there’s inside seating, it’s weatherproof, which gives it a longer season than most.
 Cape Pier opens in April and goes to November.
-The menu has a lot more than lobster, and it’s open for breakfast on weekends.
+The menu has a lot more than lobster.

 The Lobster Shack, Cape Elizabeth